A new house vs DIY house

 – Not every cost can be included in a mortgage, so you have to have a lot of spare money for this option.
 Depending on how much you want to do in your new house.

 In the Netherlands, it is common to inform your neighbors about renovating the house.
 Details as duration, when you are planning to make noise are highly appreciated.
 Please be aware that it will have consequences for them too.

 Costs of renovating a house

 Of course, the costs of renovating your house depends on the state and size of the house and your own wishes.
-If you want to have quotations checked, know what the good prices are or other help: plan a free introductory meeting with us!
+If you want to have quotations checked, know what the good prices are or other help: contact us!

 To give you some examples for costs:

 – Renovating a kitchen will cost you easily between €10.000 – 20.000.

 – Insulating a roof (€1500-4500), floor except flooring €100,00 per square meter, cavity wall insulation €15,00 per square meter.

 If you do it your own, you will save the costs of labour.